-Property taxes apply to homes (including manufactured housing), farms, businesses, industry, warehouses, offices and most privately owned real estate, as well as personal property such as machinery and equipment, farm implements and office furniture and equipment.
+Property taxes apply to homes (including manufactured housing), farms, businesses, industry, warehouses, offices and most privately owned real estate, as well as personal property such as machinery, equipment, farm implements and office furniture.

 Taxpayers must pay at least half of their property taxes by Dec.
 20 and the other half by June 20.
 However, partial payments in increments of no less than $25 may be arranged with the county treasurer.

 A rough estimate of property taxes can be calculated by multiplying the average tax rate by the property value, minus exemptions.
-The actual tax rate is the sum of the tax rates of all the taxing districts in one location.
+The actual tax rate is the sum of the tax rates of all the taxing districts in 1 location.

 Idaho has a homeowners exemption for owner-occupied homes and manufactured homes, which are primary dwellings, that includes the value of your home and up to 1 acre of land.
 Once you apply and qualify for this exemption, you do not have to reapply unless you move.